Romulus and Remus, Osiris and Moses: Are the Storytelling Similarities a Mere Coincidence?

 - Archeologists discover Mythical Tomb of Osiris, God of the Dead, in Egypt

 - Restoration Work Uncovers Statuette of Osiris Secreted in Pyramid Wall

-Despite the fact that each tale ends very differently, all have very similar details disbursed throughout all three of them.
-Romulus and Remus tale is similar to Moses’ tale because a female rescues them and raises them.
+Despite the fact that each tale ends very differently, there are very similar details disbursed throughout all three of them.
+Romulus and Remus’s tale is similar to Moses’s tale because a female rescues them and raises them.
 However, the significant difference between the two tales is that one female is a wolf and the other is the daughter of the Pharaoh.
 In the case of Osiris’s tale, he is rescued from the water by a woman also, but she doesn’t rear him; instead, she hands his body over to Isis.

 Then there is the feuding brother aspect that is included in the Romulus and Remus tale and Osiris and Seth tale.
-Romulus and Remus’ feud arises when they are adults deciding who should lead.
-Osiris and Seth’s feud also occurs as they are adults because Seth is envious of his leadership.
+Romulus and Remus’s feud arises when they are adults - deciding who should lead.
+Osiris and Seth’s feud also occurs as they are adults, but it is because Seth is envious of Osiris’s leadership.

 Why are these seemingly different tales so strikingly similar?

 1. These stories were authored by the same individual.

 Could it be that these beloved stories were all written by the same person in ancient times?
 The Roman scribes would have known this story because the Romans had a lot of contact with the Egyptians.
 Likewise, the Children of Israel were enslaved by the Egyptians at one point in their history; therefore, this story would have been well-known by them and passed down to them by their captors.
 It is plausible that the person who originally created the Osiris story is who originally developed this tale.